1980 Houston Astros season: Opening Day

+Rest of April

 Homerless the year prior, on April 11, Craig Reynolds belted his first of the year on an offering from Don Stanhouse leading off the eighth to ignite a five-run rally.
 This is enough to topple Los Angeles.
 Making his major league debut, Dave Smith earned the win in relief.
 During the eighth inning rally, Luis Pujols singled in two runs with the bases loaded, while Enos Cabell scored on the same play via an error, and Art Howe followed by doubling in Pujols.

 In his debut as a Houston Astro on April 12, Nolan Ryan slugged a three-run home off Don Sutton of the Dodgers for the first of his major league career.
 The shot also accounted for half of the runs batted in (RBI) Ryan would accumulate that year.
 Though the blast gave Houston the lead, it did not hold as the game went all the way to 17 innings before Los Angeles claimed a 6–5 triumph.
 On the mount, Ryan went 6 innings, yielded 4 runs, 5 walks, and struck out three.
 Dave Smith (1–1) took the loss when he surrendered the go-ahead single to Mickey Hatcher that scored Dusty Baker during his fourth inning of work.

 On April 15, Joe Niekro tossed a six-hit complete game victory over the Atlanta Braves, leading a 6–2 Astros win.
 His first win of the season, Niekro surrendered no bases on balls while striking out 6.